Frequently Asked Questions

-We currently ship all orders out of our Las Vegas warehouse in the USA.
+We currently ship all orders out of our Georgia, Missouri, Nevada, Pennsylvania and Texas warehouses in the USA.

 Where does Knives Et Cetera ship to?

-We currently ship orders to the US.
+We currently ship orders to the US & Canada.
 If you live outside of our delivery zone and would like to see Knives Et Cetera in your country, send us a note at email@example.com.

 Please note that Knives Et Cetera is not responsible for duties, taxes, or additional charges for orders shipped internationally.

 What kind of steel do you use for your knives?